northwestcoder/satori-eraser-tool/README.md

 And then
 - simply remove the IF statements for databases that you do not need.
 - remove references to the python libraries for these databases.

+### More info on the Satori run-as username and password

+We recommend creating a Satori group called "GDPR/CCPA Admins" and adding one or more users to this group, and then allowing this group to query all known datastores, optionally bypassing masking and row level security.
+This is a business decision and not specific to this github project.